true

 Independent contractors take business deductions and pay self-employment tax

 If you are working as an independent contractor, for tax purposes, you're essentially in business for yourself.
-On the Schedule C form, you'll report not just your gross income, but also any business expenses you are taking as tax deductions, including:
+On the Schedule C form, you'll report not just your gross income, but also any business expenses you are taking as tax deductions, including either:

-• Actual vehicle expenses related to that business, or
+- actual vehicle expenses related to that business

-• Standard mileage deduction—for the first half of 2022 the rate is 58.5 cents per mile and increases to 62.5 cents per mile for the last half of 2022.
+- standard mileage deduction—for 2023 the rate is 65.5 cents per mile and for 2024 it increases to 67 cents per mile.

 Robert Jones of San Francisco, California, has made money driving for Uber for several years.
 "I am always very careful about keeping business records," he says.
 "I write down the odometer reading every time I get into and out of the car."